 Mg rich foods is not enough!

 How to sleep well is obvious, eat less Ca rich foods, eat more Mg rich foods.
 But this probably will not be enough to equally balance your Mg and Ca levels.
-If you lead a stressful life, have children to juggle, like to work out, are looking after a parent or have a high powered occupation like being a nurse, firefighter or soldier etc., you will be using how to sleep wellyour Mg levels up at a remarkable rate.
+If you lead a stressful life, have children to juggle, like to work out, are looking after a parent or have a high powered occupation like being a nurse, firefighter or soldier etc., you will be using your Mg levels up at a remarkable rate.
 Why not try a good Mg supplement and see how much better you sleep.
 There are many Mg supplements on the market.
 If you choose one of high bioavailability, you won’t just sleep better, you will feel more relaxed and able to cope with what the day throws at you.

 Remember, Mg is not a drug, it is a vital mineral nutrient which your body cannot live without.
 Every one of your 37.4 trillion cells needs Mg.
 Without Mg your body cannot produce energy, hence those suffering from a depletion will feel fatigued and lack lustre and they certainly will not feel relaxed!